 About Adopt-a-Physicist

-Adopt-a-Physicist is a service provided by the American Physical Society (APS) in collaboration with the physics honor society Sigma Pi Sigma (SPS), the American Association of Physics Teachers (AAPT) and ComPADRE.
+Adopt-a-Physicist is a service provided by Sigma Pi Sigma (ΣΠΣ), the physics honor society, in collaboration with the American Association of Physics Teachers (AAPT), and ComPADRE.
 It is supported, in part, by the National Science Foundation and the American Physical Society Campaign for Physics.
-Opinions expressed here are not necessarily those of APS, AAPT, SPS, or the supporting institutions.

 The Adoption Process